raspberrypilearning/safeguarding-module/en/step_6.md

 ### Types of abuse: Neglect

-Neglect can normally be defined in terms of an omission, where a child suffers significant harm or impairment of development by being deprived of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to and affection from adults, and/or medical care.r
+Neglect can normally be defined in terms of an omission, where a child suffers significant harm or impairment of development by being deprived of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to and affection from adults, and/or medical care.

 [Further resources & definition from the NSPCC (UK)](https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/neglect/){:target='_blank'}
 ### Types of abuse: Physical abuse